wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 are safe to be freed from the log after one grace period, in which all threads experience at least one transaction termination since the commit timestamp of the up-to-date version, or are not executing any transaction.
 The grace peroid ensures that no transaction can ever hold a reference to old versions after the new version has been committed.
+For the most up-to-date version, it is copied to the non-volatile Tlog, and then the pointer in the object header is changed, such that the version chain pointer is set to NULL, and the checkpoint object pointer is updated to the TLog entry.
+After one more grace period since the header update, the most up-to-date object in the version chain can also be removed, since no thread could ever hold a reference to that object.